lsst-sqre/lsst-technote-bootstrap/README.rst

 ``lsst-technote-bootstrap`` is a template for LSST technical notes that are written in `reStructuredText`_, generated with `Sphinx`_, and deployed to the web with `Read the Docs`_.

+For background on the DM technote platform, see `SQR-000 <http://sqr-000.lsst.io>`_.

 .. _reStructuredText: http://sphinx-doc.org/rest.html
 .. _Sphinx: http://sphinx-doc.org
 .. _Read the Docs: http://readthedocs.org